Oliver-BE/CovidRaceData/README.md

 ```

 We observe an essentially perfect fit for this ANOVA F-test, meaning
-that we can reject the null hypothesis and conclude that the number of
+that we can reject the null hypothesis and **conclude that the number of
-COVID-19 deaths is different across different races/ethnicities in the
+COVID-19 deaths per 100 thousand people is significantly different
+across different races/ethnicities in the US**.
+This matches what we saw
-US.
-This matches what we saw in our EDA above, where there was very
+in our visualization above, where there was very clearly a difference in
-clearly a difference in the number of deaths between races (for example,
+the number of deaths between races (for example, 92 deaths for every 100
-92 cases for every 100,000 Black people vs 51 white people).
+thousand Black people vs 51 for every 100 thousand white people).